 When you agree to work a shift at the polls, we are counting on you to work that entire shift.
 Do not plan to leave before the end of your shift.
-Make plans for the care of your children, parents, or pets before Election Day.
+Make plans to care for your children, parents, or pets before Election Day.